 All of this was done in response to less tracking and less confidence in reporting.
 The result of all of these changes was fewer conversions reported.
 Some of that was related to less tracking.
 But it was also due to a shorter reporting window.
 You could technically get the same number of conversions but have fewer reported than in the past.
 This led to unhappy advertisers and clients.

 Since then, Facebook has made improvements to modeling to hopefully catch some of the reporting that was otherwise lost.

 As of September 23, 2021 (this change may not be reflected on all Ads Managers yet), the default Attribution Setting has been updated to 7-day click and 1-day view.

 That means that if you don’t make changes, any new ad set will use this new setting — and your reporting will reflect it for any ad set using that setting.

 The good news is that this change can only have a positive impact — if any impact at all — on your results.
 Prior to September 23, Facebook only reported on conversions that occurred as a result of clicking on your ad and converting within seven days.
 Going forward, conversions that happen within one day as a result of seeing your ad but not clicking will also be reported.

 These view-through conversions do happen.
-They are most common when you reach the same user in multiple ways.
+They are most common when you Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More the same user in multiple ways.
 For example, someone may see your ad but not click.
 You may then reach them with an email.
 They act on that email, leading to a conversion.
 Assuming it happens within a day of seeing the ad, a conversion would be counted.